yuejiahz/calculator/README.md

 I tried to make this calculator as bug free and as easy to use, and I am very proud of it!
 I think I will actually use it.

-This project has enhanced my understanding and ability to construct arguments using logical operators.

-Thanks for reading and I hope you have a nice day! :)